KyleCosta/JurassicParkRangerControlPanel/README.md

 3.In your terminal navigate to the folder where you cloned the repo.

+4.In your terminal type cd express-JurassicParkRangerControlPanel

-4.In your terminal type npm run devstart
+5.In your terminal type npm run devstart

-5.In your browser go to localhost:3000
+6.In your browser go to localhost:3000

-6.Copy and paste the API key given into the empty string in api.js.
+7.Copy and paste the API key given into the empty string in api.js.